How much will we be spending on dad for Father’s Day in 2023?Read more…

 Setting up autopay is just one way to avoid missing a due date or payment.
 Other steps you can take to avoid defaulting on your car loan include:

 - Refinance your loan.
-If your original auto loan came with unfavorable interest rates and high fees, you might find another provider offering cheaper, more competitive terms.
+If your original auto loan came with an unfavorable interest rate and high fees, you might compare other car loan providers offering cheaper, more competitive terms.

-- Ask about deferment.
-By explaining your situation to your auto loan provider — no matter how tough the conversation — it might be willing to defer payments for a specified period, giving you time to catch up on your other financial obligations.
+- Talk to your lender about deferment.
+By explaining your situation to your auto loan provider — no matter how tough the conversation — you might find it’s willing to defer payments for a specified period, giving you time to catch up on your other financial obligations.